john-data-chen/turborepo-starter-kit/README.md

 **Love this template?**
 If you like original template (Frontend and Backend are both built by Next.js), don't forget to [give it a star](https://github.com/john-data-chen/next-dnd-starter-kit) today!

-Every star motivates me to deliver more high-quality templates.
+Every ⭐️ motivates me to deliver more high-quality templates.

 ---